 With a vented installation, excess pressure is taken up by the open water tank.
 The level of the water tank determines the maximum working pressure in the heater, which may not exceed 8 bar.
-The installation must also be fitted with an open vent from the hot water pipe, which discharges into a tundish.
+The installation must also be fitted with an open vent from the hot water pipe.
+Ideally the vent pipe should be linked to a separate tundish/drain or else to the cold water storage tank.
+A safety valve should also be fitted to the water heater.
 See paragraph '3.6.3 Hot water side'.